ATTACH™ Parenting Program for Parent-Child Relationship

 The trial information does not specify whether you need to stop taking your current medications.

-Is the ATTACH™ Parenting Program safe for participants?
+What prior data suggests that the ATTACH™ Parenting Program is safe for improving parent-child relationships?

-How is the ATTACH™ Parenting Program treatment different from other treatments for improving parent-child relationships?
+What evidence suggests that the ATTACH™ Parenting Program is effective for improving parent-child relationships?

 Nicole Letourneau, PhD RN FCAHS